brillout/wildcard-api/docs/rpc.template.md

 > **TL;DR**
 > <br/>
-> - The schema abstracts SQL/ORM queries away from the frontend.
+> - REST/GraphQL have a schema which abstracts SQL/ORM queries away from the frontend.
 > - The schema decouples frontend development from backend development.
 > - RPC is schemaless and the frontend uses SQL/ORM queries directly instead.
 > - RPC is simpler and more powerful when frontend and backend are developed hand-in-hand

-The fundamental difference between RPC and REST/GraphQL is that RPC is schemaless and SQL/ORM queries are used directly whereas REST/GraphQL uses a schema that essentially proxies SQL/ORM queries.
+The fundamental difference between RPC and REST/GraphQL is that RPC is schemaless whereas REST/GraphQL has a schema.
+This section we explain what schemaless and having a schema means and the consequences between the two.

+-IMAGE

+Let's for example consider a todo list.

-For example, a RESTful API of a simple todo list app would have a schema with operations like the following:
+For example, a RESTful API of a simple todo list app would have a schema queries with operations like the following:
 - `HTTP GET /todos` to list all todo items.
 - `HTTP POST /todos` to create a new todo item.
 - `HTTP GET /todos/{id}` to read a todo item with the id `{id}`.
 - `HTTP PUT /todos/{id}` to update a todo item with the id `{id}`.
 - `HTTP DELETE /todos/{id}` to delete to delete a todo item with the id `{id}`.

-The frontend uses these schema operations to retrieve/mutate todo items.
+The frontend uses these schema queries to retrieve/mutate todo items.
 For example:

 ~~~js